peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

-* <code>IllegalArgumentException</code> - The parameter <code>majorType</code> is 7 and
+* <code>java.lang.IllegalArgumentException</code> - The parameter <code>majorType</code> is 7 and
  value is greater than 255.

-* <code>NullPointerException</code> - The parameter <code>outputStream</code> or
+* <code>java.lang.NullPointerException</code> - The parameter <code>outputStream</code> or
  <code>bigintValue</code> is null.

-* <code>IOException</code>
+* <code>java.io.IOException</code>

 ### WriteTo
-    public void WriteTo​(OutputStream stream) throws IOException
+    public void WriteTo​(java.io.OutputStream stream) throws java.io.IOException
 <p><b>At the moment, use the overload of this method that takes a <code>CBOREncodeOptions</code> object.
 The object
- <code>CBOREncodeOptions.Default</code> contains recommended settings for
+ <code>CBOREncodeOptions.Default </code> contains recommended settings for
- CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.</b>
+ CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.
- </p> <p>Writes this CBOR object to a data stream.
-If the CBOR object
+ </b> </p> <p>Writes this CBOR object to a data stream.
+If the CBOR
- contains CBOR maps, or is a CBOR map, the keys to the map are written out to the data stream in an undefined order.
-See the examples (written in C# for the .NET version) for ways to write out certain keys of a CBOR map in a given order. </p><p/><p>The following example shows a method that writes each key of 'mapObj' to 'outputStream', in the order given in 'keys', where 'mapObj' is written out in the form of a CBOR <b>definite-length map</b> .
-Only keys found in 'keys' will be written if they exist in 'mapObj'. </p> <pre>private static void WriteKeysToMap(CBORObject mapObj, IList&lt;CBORObject&gt; keys, InputStream outputStream){ if(mapObj == null){ throw new NullPointerException(nameof(mapObj));} if(keys == null){throw new NullPointerException(nameof(keys));}
+ object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the data stream in an undefined order.
+See the examples (written in C# for the .NET version) for ways to write out certain keys of a CBOR map in a given order. </p><p/><p>The following example shows a method that writes each key of 'mapObj' to 'outputStream', in the order given in 'keys', where 'mapObj' is written out in the form of a CBOR <b>definite-length map </b> .
+Only keys found in 'keys' will be written if they exist in 'mapObj'. </p>
+ <pre>private static void WriteKeysToMap(CBORObject mapObj,
+ IList&lt;CBORObject&gt; keys, InputStream outputStream){
+ if(mapObj == null){ throw new
+ NullPointerException(nameof(mapObj));} if(keys ==
+ null){throw new NullPointerException(nameof(keys));}
  if(outputStream == null){throw new